courtneylwhite/tonights_special/README.md

 ## Future Planned Features

 - [ ] Ingredient conversions
+- [ ] View suggested recipes they can make from their current groceries
+- [ ] Aggregate quantities of duplicate grocery items in grocery lists
+- [ ] Organize grocery list items by section at my favorite supermarket
-- [ ] Recipe notes
+- [ ] Auto-clear the "made" flag after 3 days (my limit for eating leftovers)
+- [ ] Deplete current pantry inventories in correlation with the quantities used in "made" recipes
+- [ ] View recipes from recipe box that you are close to having all of the ingredients for
-- [ ] Barcode scanning for grocery intake
+- [ ] Create grocery lists based on missing ingredients from recipes
 - [ ] Grocery store receipt parsing for grocery intake
-- [ ] Recipe suggestions based on ingredients expiring soon
+- [ ] View recipes from recipe box based on current groceries that are expiring soon
-- [ ] Grocery list suggestions based on expired ingredients
+- [ ] Grocery list suggestions based on expired groceries
 - [ ] Add aisle numbers to grocery items in grocery list

 ## Contact